adrien-lrsse/canAda-compiler/README.md

 ## About The Project

 PCL is a project developed in Java by a team of engineering students.
 It is a compiler designed specifically for the "canAda" language, which is based on Ada but with simplified features.
-This project aims to provide a reliable and efficient tool for compiling and executing Canada programming code.
+This project aims to provide a reliable and efficient tool for compiling and executing canAda programming code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>